kubewarden/docs/src/quick-start.md

 Once the `ClusterAdmissionPolicy` is active and the `ValidatingWebhookConfiguration` is registered, you can test the policy.

-First, let's create a Pod without any Container `privileged` flag:
+First, let's create a Pod with a Container *not* in `privileged` mode:

 ```shell
 kubectl apply -f - <<EOF